 Academic freedom, then, is inevitably accompanied by academic responsibility.
 Various aspects of this responsibility are specified below.
-Nothing in this description is intended to abridge in any way the principles and procedures advanced in the 1940 AAUP Statement of Principles on Academic Freedom and Tenure.
+Nothing in this description is intended to abridge in any way the principles and procedures advanced in the 1940 Statement of Principles on Academic Freedom and Tenure.
 The description itself is derived in substantial measure from the AAUP Statement on Professional Ethics (1966).

 Faculty members have responsibilities to their students.
 They shall encourage in students the free pursuit of learning and independence of mind, while holding before them the highest scholarly and professional standards.
 Faculty shall show respect for the student as an individual and shall adhere to their proper role as intellectual guides and counselors.
-They shall make every reasonable effort to foster honest academic conduct and to ensure that their evaluation of each student reflects, as nearly as possible, the true worth of the student's academic performance, regardless of considerations of race, creed, gender, or personal beliefs.
+They shall make every reasonable effort to foster honest academic conduct and to ensure that their evaluation of each student reflects, as nearly as possible, the true worth of the student's academic performance, regardless of considerations of race, creed, gender, sexual orientation, or personal beliefs.
 Faculty shall eschew any exploitation of students for private advantage and shall acknowledge any significant assistance received from them.

 Faculty members also have responsibilities to their colleagues, deriving from their common membership in a community of scholars.
 They shall respect and defend the free inquiry of their associates.
 In the exchange of criticism and ideas they shall show due regard for the opinions of others and shall acknowledge their intellectual debts.
 They shall strive to be objective and fair in any professional judgments of their colleagues.
+A fuller description of professional responsibilities toward colleagues can be found in Section IX.E. of the Manual.